Medical certificates for CPL and ATPL holders

 Apply for a medical certificate

-You will require a medical examination by a doctor specialising in aviation medicine.
-If you are aware of any personal or family medical history it would be prudent to mention this at the time of booking your medical and they can then advise whether you will need to bring along additional information/reports to the examination.
+If you are aware of any personal or family medical history, we would recommend you mention this at the time of booking your medical.
+You will then be advised whether you will need to bring along additional information/reports to the examination.

-Medical examination at an Aeromedical Centre
+Medical examination at an AeMC

 The examination and required tests take approximately half a day and appointments can be made directly through the AeMC.
 There are set charges for all examinations and tests.